corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 }
 ```

 That is not nothing.
-But look at what we *didn’t* have to add: rules for which parameters may be omitted, how positional and named arguments interact, or whether you can omit something in the middle.
+But look at what we *didn’t* have to add: rules for which arguments may be omitted, how positional and named arguments interact, or whether you can omit something in the middle.

 There’s no special syntax for declaring parameter defaults, no question about whether default expressions run at declaration time or invocation time, and no special representation in `fn` types.